 Today additive manufacturing is being used for producing tens and even hundreds of thousands of hip and knee implants.
 These implants are more geometrically complex and perform better than standard implants from several indicators.
 But is AM going to be used as a mean of mass production or should it be increasingly used for mass customization, that is to make implants that are patient-specific?
 And what would be the challenges of such an approach?

-Finally, with the support of our panelists we will analyze which are the best materials for additively manufactured implants.
+Finally, with the support of our panelists we analyzed which are the best materials for additively manufactured implants.
 Are metals the only way to go forward?
 Which are the benefits of polymer implants?
 Are there other materials that we should be looking at, such as for example ceramics and even cellular biomaterials?